Art-A-Hack/art-a-hack.github.io/app/_posts/2015-06-22-pictures-from-week-3.markdown

 ---
-layout    : post
-title     : "Pictures From Week 3"
+title : Pictures From Week 3
-bodyid    : "blog"
-bodyclass : "content post"
 image : /images/og/2015-week-3.jpg
 ---
 Week three brought new challenges as the teams discovered the limits of both time and their abilities.